Table of Contents

 Your hips may feel like they are spreading and the diameter of your pelvis will have increased and it can become increasingly difficult to sleep comfortably.

-A large majority of twins will have been born by week 36, either by vaginal or caesarean delivery, planned or spontaneous.
+A large majority of twins will have been born by week 36, either by vaginal or cesarean delivery, planned or spontaneous.

 Keep on the lookout for contractions and contact your Doctor or Hospital if you have any concerns.